atomone-hub/genesis/CONSTITUTION.md

 ### How to immunize against the mark of the beast

-The powers of the world as represented by the WEF is intent on implementing the mark of the beast.
+The powers of the world, as represented by the WEF, are intent on implementing the mark of the beast.
 As per the Book of Revelation,

 * The nations of the world were deceived by pharmakia/medicine (Revelation 18